-The Famous Davaar Island Cave Painting of Jesus on the Cross.
+The Famous Davaar Island Cave Painting that depicts Jesus Christ on the Cross.
 Painted in 1887 by local teacher Archibald MacKinnon.

 The work was carried out completely in secret by the teacher after he had a dream telling him where to paint it.
 It couldn’t have been easy for Archie as he had to lash his paintbrush to his walking stick to reach.

 Shortly after the painting was discovered he left the town, returning in 1902 and again in 1934 to carry out restoration work.

 The painting was restored again in the 1950’s, 1960’s and in the 1970’s, fittingly by Art teachers from Campbeltown Grammar School.
 They added a lead strip above the work to prevent further damage by rain water.
 Unfortunately the figures on either side of Jesus had suffered too much damage.